Read This First

 Prompt 1: Write an essay on the rhetorical tactic of invoking others to present your case.

-The section turns on Introduction, Implications for Discourse, and Justified Suspicion and Perception of Understanding.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Implications for Discourse, Justified Suspicion and Perception of Understanding, and Strategies for Effective Communication in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The added reasoning insight is that Deflecting to Experts should train a transferable habit.
-If the reader cannot use the central distinction in a neighboring case, the answer has not yet become practical rationality.
+The real test of Deflecting to Experts is whether it trains a transferable habit.
+If the reader cannot use the central distinction in a neighboring case, the page has not yet become practical rationality.

 Explanation: Deferring to authority involves citing the opinions or findings of a recognized expert to support an argument, relying on the expert’s credibility rather than one’s own reasoning.
 Example: In a debate about climate change, someone might say, “Dr. Thompson, a renowned climatologist, doesn’t believe human activity significantly impacts global warming,” without providing their own analysis.